TheAwiteb/actix-helloworld/README.md

         {
           "status":false,
           "code":400,
+          "error":"LongUsername",
-          "error":"The username should be smaller than 30 character", "message":"LongUsername"
+          "message":"The username should be smaller than 30 character" }
+      ]
+    },
+    {
+      "endpoint":"/api/hello",
+      "method":"GET",
+      "description":"Say hello to user",
+      "parameters":[
+        {
+          "name":"name",
+          "description":"Name of user",
+          "optional":true
         }
+      ],
+      "errors":[
+        {
+          "status":false,
+          "code":400,
+          "error":"LongUsername",
+          "message":"The username should be smaller than 30 character" }
       ]
     }